We want to make it as easy as possible for you to find the information you need.

 - The Crime Prevention Fund - this fund is opened once a year to help local groups protect their communities from crime.
 Charities, communities and social enterprises are invited to apply for grants of between £5,000 and £25,000 to support initiatives which help to stop problems before they occur, by reducing the opportunities for crime and by deterring people away from becoming involved in anti-social and criminal behaviour.
-In 2016 this fund was opened for applications in February and an announcement was made in March detailing the nine successful organisations.
-Please note, the funding for 2017/18 will be announced in early 2017.
 Please find more details here.

-- The Police Property Act Fund – this fund allows the PCC to award charitable grants to organisations, twice yearly, that deliver community projects and youth diversionary activities, specifically around the summer school holidays and Bonfire/Mischief Night.
+- The Police Property Act Fund – this fund allows the PCC to award charitable grants to organisations that deliver community projects and youth diversionary activities, specifically around the summer school holidays and Bonfire/Mischief Night.
 This funding originates from the sale of property which has come into the police’s possession, where the owner of the property cannot be identified and where a court order has been made.
-Grants of up to £5k are available and the next round is expected to be announced in May or June 2016.
-Check here for more details.
+Grants of up to £5k are available.
+Please click here for more details.

 Please note, the PCC is unable to help with ad hoc requests for funding.